brunocassol/linux-pc/README.md

 			"**/debug": true,
 			"**/*.exe": true
 		},
+	// When enabled, will trim trailing whitespace when saving a file.
+		"files.trimTrailingWhitespace": true,
 		// Controls if the minimap is shown "editor.minimap.enabled": true,
 		// Render the actual characters on a line (as opposed to color blocks)